-• The Female Health Company manages the Global Public Health Sector Division, which is focused on FC2 in the global public health sector business.
-This division markets FC2 to public health entities, including ministries of health, government health agencies, U.N. agencies, nonprofit organizations and commercial partners, that work to support and improve the lives, health and well-being of women around the world.
+The Company's division, The Female Health Company, manages the Global Public Health Division, which is focused on the global public health sector FC2 business.
+This division manufactures and markets the Company's Female Condom (FC2) to entities, including ministries of health, government health agencies, U.N. agencies, nonprofit organizations and commercial partners, that work to support and improve the lives, health and well-being of women around the world.

-On October 31, 2016, as part of the Company's strategy to diversify its product line to mitigate the risks of being a single product company, the Company completed a merger transaction (the APP Merger) with Aspen Park Pharmaceuticals, Inc. (APP).
+On October 31, 2016, as part of the Company's strategy to diversify its product line to mitigate the risks of being a single product company, the Company completed its acquisition of APP through the merger of a wholly owned subsidiary of the Company into APP (the APP Merger) with Aspen Park Pharmaceuticals, Inc. (APP).
 APP is a company focused on the development and commercialization of pharmaceutical and consumer health products for men's and women's health and oncology.
-For men, product and product candidates are in the areas of being norstatic hyperplasia, male infertility, amelioration of side effects of hormonal prostate cancer therapies, gout, sexual dysfunction, and prostate cancer.
+For men, product and product candidates are in the areas of benign prostatic hyperplasia, male infertility, amelioration of side effects of hormonal prostate cancer therapies, gout, sexual dysfunction, and prostate cancer.
 For women, product candidates are for advanced breast and ovarian cancers and for female sexual health.
 APP was originally formed on June 9, 2014, has not had significant revenues and has incurred losses since inception.

-On August 12, 2016, the FDA agreed that the Company's Tamsulosin DRS product, a proprietary medication for the treatment of benign prostatic hyperplasia (BPH), a \$3.5 billion market, qualifies for the accelerated 505(b)(2) regulatory approval pathway and with APP's plans to conduct a single bioequivalence study to support the filing of a new drug application (NDA).
-In March 2017, the Company initiated a bioequivalence clinical study for Tamsulosin DRS and in April 2017 announced the successful completion of Stage 1 of thebioequivalence clinical study, which selected the optimal formulation of our proprietary Tamsulosin DRS product.
+On August 12, 2016, the FDA agreed that the Company's Tamsulosin DRS medication, a proprietary slow release granules formulation for the treatment of benign prostatic hyperplasia (BPH), a \$3.5 billion market, qualifies for the accelerated 505(b)(2) regulatory approval pathway and with APP's plans to conduct a single bioequivalence study to support the filing of a new drug application (NDA).
+In March 2017, the Company initiated a bioequivalence clinical study for Tamsulosin DRS and in April 2017 announced the successful completion of Stage 1 of the bioe-quivalence clinical study, which selected the optimal formulation of our proprietary Tamsulosin DRS product.
 The selected Tamsulosin DRS formulation advances to the second and final stage of the bioequivalence clinical study.
-The Company plans to submit an NDA in late 2017 and, if approved, launch the approved product in late 2018.
+The Company plans to submit an NDA in early 2018 and, if approved, launch the approved product in late 2018 or early 2019.

 On October 31, 2016, the Company completed an interim analysis of the double-blind, randomized placebo controlled clinical trial of its novel PREBOOST® product.
-The Company announced the launch of PREBOOST® in the United Stateson January 9, 2017.
+The Company announced the launch of PREBOOST® in the United States on January 9, 2017.

 The Company accepted an invitation from the FDA to present at the meeting of the Bone, Reproductive and Urologic Drugs (BRUD) Advisory Committee on December 6, 2016.
-The Company presented an overview of its drug candidate for male infertility, MSS-722.The FDA uses advisory committees to obtain independent expert advice on scientific, technical and policy matters.
+The Company presented an overview of its drug candidate for male infertility,VERU-722.
+The FDA uses advisory committees to obtain independent expert advice on scientific, technical and policy matters.
 At the meeting, the committee discussed appropriate clinical trial design features, including acceptable endpoints for demonstrating clinical benefit, for drugs intended to treat secondary hypogonadism (low testosterone levels) while preserving or improving testicular function, including spermatogenesis.
 At the meeting, the FDA Advisory Committee provided guidance for clinical trial design and endpoints.
 The committee agreed with the intended patient population to treat, recommended a short-term study, and supported the use of improvement of semen quality for such clinical endpoints as avoidance of aggressive assisted reproductive procedures such as in vitro fertilization or pregnancy.
-Based on this advice, the Company plans to file an investigational new drug application (IND) in 2017 and advance MSS-722 into Phase 2 clinical trial in men with testicular dysfunction [severe oligospermia (low sperm count) and secondary hypogonadism] as a cause of male factor infertility.
+Based on this advice, the Company plans to advance VERU-722 into Phase 2 clinical trial in men with testicular dysfunction [severe oligospermia (low sperm count) and secondary hypogonadism] as a cause of male factor infertility.